adrielsand/freeCodeCamp/docs/FAQ.md

    - Did you include tests?
    - Did you catch all usecases?
    - Did you ensure all tests pass, and confirm everything works locally?
-3. Finally, we give priority to pull requests which follow our recommended guidelines.
+3. Finally, we give priority to pull requests which follow our recommended guidelines:
    - Did you follow the pull request checklist?
    - Did you give your pull request a meaningful title?